 Level Access hosted an ‘encore’ of our popular webinar, Navigating VPAT® 2.0: A Guide for Vendors yesterday; the original session took place on October 4, 2017, the day the Information Technology Industry Council (ITI) released the final VPAT® 2.0 Template.
 Questions unanswered during both webinars have been addressed in this blog post.
-For more information, the webinar slide deck, transcript, and recorded presentation are available here: Navigating VPAT® 2.0: A Guide for Vendors.
+For more information, the webinar slide deck, transcript, and recorded presentation are available here: Encore Webinar: Navigating VPAT® 2.0: A Guide for Vendors.

 Q: Is it true that if someone does not follow the essential requirements of VPAT® 2.0 that they should not call it a VPAT ?